Lameguy64/PSn00bSDK/INSTALL.md

    [TOOLCHAIN.md](TOOLCHAIN.md).
 On Windows, you may download a precompiled version from [Lameguy64's website](http://lameguy64.net?page=psn00bsdk) and extract it into one of the directories listed below instead.

+   **NOTE**: PSn00bSDK is also compatible with toolchains that target `mipsel-none-elf`.
+If you already have such a toolchain (e.g. because you have another PS1 SDK installed) you can skip this step.
+Make sure you pass `-DPSN00BSDK_TARGET=mipsel-none-elf` to CMake when configuring the SDK though (see step 5).

 3. If you chose a non-standard install location for the toolchain, add the `bin` subfolder (inside the top-level toolchain directory) to the `PATH`